Time Out (magazine): History

 The flavour of the magazine was almost wholly the responsibility of its designer, Pearce Marchbank:

-Marchbank was invited by Tony Elliott to join the embryonic Time Out in 1971.
-Turning it into a weekly, he produced its classic logo, [and] established its strong identity and its editorial structure—all still used worldwide to this day.
-He also conceived and designed the first of the Time Out guide books. ...
-He continued to design for Time Out for many years.
-Each week, his powerful, witty Time Out covers became an essential part of London life.

 Elliott launched Time Out New York (TONY), his North American magazine debut, in 1995.
 The magazine hired young and upcoming talent to provide cultural reviews for young New Yorkers at the time.
 The success of TONY led to the introduction of Time Out New York Kids, a quarterly magazine aimed at families.
 The expansion continued with Elliott licensing the Time Out brand worldwide spreading the magazine to roughly 40 cities including Istanbul, Dubai, Beijing, Hong Kong and Lisbon.

 Additional Time Out products included travel magazines, city guides, and books.
 In 2010, Time Out became the official publisher of travel guides and tourist books for the London 2012 Olympic and Paralympic Games.

-Time Out's need to expand to digital platforms led to Elliott, sole owner of the group until November 2010, to sell half of Time Out London and 66 percent of TONY to private equity group Oakley Capital, valuing the company at £20 million.
+Time Out's need to expand to digital platforms led to Elliott, sole owner of the group until November 2010, to sell half of Time Out London and 66 per cent of TONY to private equity group Oakley Capital, valuing the company at £20 million.
 The group, founded by Peter Dubens, was owned by Tony Elliott and Oakley Capital until 2016, the agreement provided capital for investment to expand the brand.
 Time Out has subsequently launched websites for an additional 33 cities including Delhi, Washington D.C., Boston, Manchester and Bristol. when it was listed on London's AIM stock exchange.
 In June 2016, Time Out Group underwent an IPO and is listed on London's AIM stock exchange trading under the ticker symbol 'TMO'.

 The London edition of Time Out became a free magazine in September 2012.
 Time Out's London magazine was hand-distributed at central London stations, and received its first official ABC Certificate for October 2012 showing distribution of over 305,000 copies per week, which was the largest distribution in the history of the brand.
-This strategy increased revenue by 80 percent with continued upsurge.
+This strategy increased revenue by 80 per cent with continued upsurge.
 Time Out has also invited a number of guest columnists to write for the magazine.
 The columnist as of 2014 was Giles Coren.